daniilsjb/Archer/README.md

 * Coroutines
 * Modules

-Some features are not fully complete.
-For instance, null safety doesn't work with compound assignments, and the iterator protocol is very basic.
-Quite a few syntax decisions were made hastily, as much bigger priority was given to testing out ideas - coroutines are a good example of that.
-Still, there was a lot of work involved in implementing these, and I hope that some people may find it interesting.
+Some features are not fully complete: null safety doesn't work with compound assignments; the iterator protocol is very basic and only supports some collections; some syntax decisions were made hastily, as much bigger priority was given to testing out ideas.
+However, there was a lot of work involved in implementing these, and I hope that some people may find it interesting.

 For more details, see example programs.